What to Get Stronger at Any Age? Embrace Strength Training!

 When starting out, focus on setting achievable and specific goals.
 For example, instead of saying, "I want to get stronger," aim for "I want to perform five push-ups in a row."
 As you achieve these goals, you can set new ones, keeping your fitness journey engaging and fulfilling.

-Strength Training for Men: Tailored Approaches
+Strength Training for Men: What Really Works

 Strength Training for Women: Empowering Approaches